kristosh/Essentials-of-Machine-Learning/mathintro.md

 </p>

-Now, two popular techniques in Machine learning is to assign are clustering and classification.
+Now, two popular techniques in Machine learning are clustering and classification.
 In the first category, we are trying to assign for each instance a belonging class.
 In this case, we only have information about the instances.
 In the latter, while we would like to do the same thing, however, in this case, we do already have information about the class belonging of each sample.
 We thus want to use also this information to learn a way to separate between the known classes given the annotated information.

 Thus, knowing the class belonging, we are looking for a line that separates the two classes.
 That can be seen in the following image;